11 am Highlights Tour

 12:30 pm (Mondays Only) Highlights Tour

-Hear stories about the history of New Bedford, and see visitor favorites, new whale science exhibits, and some of our most historically significant artifacts.
+Stories about the history of New Bedford, visitor favorites, new whale science exhibits, and some of our most historically significant artifacts.
 Free with Museum admission.

 TUESDAYS & THURSDAYS

-1 pm – 3 pm (July 9 – August 15) Make Around the Museum: Summer Winds Edition
+1 pm – 3 pm (through August 15) Make Around the Museum: Summer Winds Edition

 WIND AND WAVES WEDNESDAYS